Seedan

 Seedan (சீடன்) (Disciple) is a 2011 Indian Tamil-language romantic fantasy drama film directed by Subramaniam Siva.
-The film stars Dhanush, Unni Mukundan and Ananya.
-Sheela, Suhasini Mani Ratnam, Vivek, Ponvannan, and Ilavarasu appear in supporting roles.
+The film stars Dhanush, Unni Mukundan and Ananya, while Sheela, Suhasini Mani Ratnam, Vivek, Ponvannan, and Ilavarasu appear in supporting roles.

-The film, a remake of the 2002 Malayalam film, Nandanam, released on 25 February 2011 to mixed reviews.
-This film was dubbed in Telugu as Mahalakshmi.
+The film, a remake of the 2002 Malayalam film, Nandanam, was released on 25 February 2011 to mixed reviews.
+It was dubbed in Telugu as Mahalakshmi.